shamim-iq/Container-deployment-to-ECS-kubernetes-with-fastapi/README.md

       ```

 10. **Deploy to Minikube:**
+    - In this case, the endpoint is "/k8s-deploy".
     - Run the following command to deploy to Minikube:
       ```bash
       curl -X POST "http://<instance_public_ip>:8000/k8s-deploy" -H "Content-Type: application/json" -d '{